tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 If there are other areas where research scientists are readily employed (national labs, non-profit labsprivate sector), why should we try to fix academia instead of just focusing future efforts on these other institutional models?
 Would new institutional models be better?
 As an aside, the [Overedge catalog](https://arbesman.net/overedge/) lists many new institutional models that are worth paying attention to.

 I think these are reasonable points and I'm very supportive of new institutional models but the inertia of our current system is huge.
-Academic research is a little over half of all research in the US.
+Academic research is a little over half of all research in the US and much more than half in terms of influence because most academic research is not secret.
 I'm also optimistic that changes are possible.
 Even if those changes are small, the impact of those changes could be large.
 An enormous portion of academic research is centrally funded by the federal government.
 Changes in the incentive mechanisms set by that funding could have huge effects.

 For example, the current system incentivizes graduate student funding over research scientist funding.
 Including graduate student funding in an NSF grant means that you can claim "broader impacts" because you are training the next generation of scientists.
 Graduate students are also much cheaper than a research scientist.
 So, you can A) fund two or three graduate students and get a boost in the likelihood of approval or B) fund one research scientist and not get a boost in approval chances.
 Given the extremely competitive grant process, most scientists will choose to fund the graduate students even if that's not the best way to achieve their research goals.
 Small shifts in the grant approval process could lead to a lot more grants that are funding research scientist positions.